digideskio/DSC-NLB/README.md

 ## Description

 The **NLB** module contains the **NLBCreateCluster and NLBAddNode** DSC Resources.
-These DSC Resources allow you to create a new NLB and add nodes to it.
+These DSC Resources allow you to create a new Network Load Balancer and add nodes to it.

 ## Resources